j-d-ha/brackets/README.md

 > Note: As of now, I don't plan on adding support for any other languages.

+## Settings

+Plugin settings can be found in <kbd>Settings/Preferences</kbd> > <kbd>Tools</kbd> > <kbd>
+Brackets</kbd>.

+Bellow is a list available settings:

+- Matching bracket pair colorization can be disabled for large files.
+This functionality and the line count threshold for large files can be updated in settings.

 <!-- Plugin description end -->

 ## Installation